Estimating Density Functions for Probabilistic Power Flow Using Invertible Neural Networks: Introduction

 \section{Introduction}

-\IEEEPARstart{E}{nergy} transition is reshaping conventional distribution systems into increasingly large and complex networks, driven in particular by the widespread adoption of low-carbon technologies such as electric vehicles, wind turbines, and photovoltaic systems.
-These technologies introduce significant uncertainty on both the generation and demand sides~\cite{liang2012wide}.
-To assess the operational risks arising from such uncertainties, probabilistic power flow (PPF) has gained considerable attention in both research and industry.
-PPF provides a principled framework for characterizing the probability distributions of system states, enabling reliable planning and operation under uncertainty~\cite{dall2013distributed}.
+\IEEEPARstart{T}{he energy transition} is transforming conventional distribution systems into increasingly dynamic and complex networks, driven by the widespread adoption of low-carbon technologies such as electric vehicles, heat pumps, and photovoltaic systems.
+Their growing integration introduces substantial uncertainty and variability in both electricity generation and demand~\cite{liang2012wide}.
+Probabilistic power flow (PPF) is therefore widely used to quantify the resulting operational uncertainty by characterizing the probability distributions of system states, thereby supporting reliable planning and operation~\cite{dall2013distributed}.

-Conventional PPF typically relies on repeatedly solving the PF formulation under a large number of system scenarios via Monte Carlo (MC) simulation.
-Although MC-based simulations are conceptually simple and highly accurate, their computational cost scales poorly with system size and complexity, which significantly limits their practical applicability in modern distribution systems~\cite{yang2019fast}.
-Moreover, MC-based PPF requires storing a large volume of PF solutions across scenarios, resulting in nontrivial data storage and memory overhead.
+Conventional PPF commonly relies on Monte Carlo (MC) simulation, in which the PF equations are repeatedly solved for a large number of sampled operating scenarios.
+Although MC simulation is conceptually straightforward and can provide accurate estimates given sufficiently many samples, its computational cost increases substantially with the number of scenarios and the complexity of the system, limiting its applicability to large-scale or time-critical studies~\cite{yang2019fast}.
+Processing and storing the resulting PF solutions also introduce considerable data-management and memory overhead.